AAPT High School Physics Photo Contest

 Registration Information (March 1 - May 15)

 Step One: Teachers must register online first and will be provided with a payment confirmation code that the students from their class (teachers cannot share this confirmation code with other teachers at their school) will use to complete the registration process.
-(There is a $5 charge per photo for non-members and AAPT members can submit an unlimited amount of photos free of charge).
+There is a $5 charge per photo for non-members and AAPT members can submit photos free of charge.
+There is a limit of 15 entries per school each year.

 Step Two: Students will use the payment confirmation code provided by their teacher to go online and register and upload their photo.